servalproject/batphone/CURRENT-RELEASE.md

  * No need for third-party apps like SMSDroid or WebSMS.

+The Main Interface contains a redesigned navigation system:
+Call allows you to make calls
+* Messages allows you to make or view messages
+* Contacts allows you to see what phones are locally on the Mesh and show your contacts in your Contact List
+* Maps calls up the Serval Maps interface (if installed)
+* Share files allows you to share files over our unique Rhizome sharing system, view any received files, see how much storage you are using, or find files shared.
+* Share Us allows you to share the Serval Mesh software with other users with compatible Android devices.
+* Settings allows you to adjust any settings (see below)
+* Switch Off(On) enables you to switch Serval Mesh functionality on or off.
+* Help is the new support system.

+There is a redesigned and more detailed Help System.
+This contains:
+* Guide To Interface: A quick guide to the buttons on the Main Interface
+* Accounts & Contacts: Serval uses Accounts to provide initial identity management.
+Contacts enables searching for Peers on the Serval Mesh, and adding them to the Contacts list (Android Address Book).
+* Licence: A link to the GPLv3 Licence used by Serval
+* Serval Security: Information on the Security features, Permissions used, and the Privacy Policy
+* About: About the Serval Project - it also leads to the Donate Button, allowing you to support our software development.
+* Quick Links: Useful links for our software & project

+There is a new Settings system.This contains:
+* Wifi Settings: Allows you to view and change Wifi settings
+* Accounts Management: View & change various Account settings
+* View Logs: View the software logs
+* Redetect Wifi: Redetect the wifi chipset

 There have been enormous changes under the hood since 0.08:

  * The foundations of the [Serval Security Framework][] are now in place.